-Most people feel sad, miserable and lethargic from time to time – it is part of being human.
-However, when these feelings are more intense, pervasive, long lasting and interfere with daily life this condition can be characterised as depression.
+Most people feel sad, miserable and lethargic from time-to-time—it is part of being human.
+However, when these feelings become intense, long lasting and interfere with daily life, then this is depression.

-Approximately one in five Australians aged 16-85 years experience a mental illness, with onset typically occurring around mid-to-late adolescence.
-Depression is one of these most common illnesses – one in five women and one in eight men will experience depression at some stage of their lives.
-Prevention and intervention in early childhood aimed at increasing protective factors (e.g. positive self-esteem), decreasing risk factors (e.g. social isolation) or both is, therefore, crucial in developing positive mental health and well-being in life.
+Approximately one in five Australians aged 16-85 years experience a mental illness.
+Often, these occur in mid-to-late adolescence.
+Depression is one of the most common mental illnesses.
+One in five women and one in eight men experience depression at some stage in life.
+Prevention and intervention in early childhood aims to increase protective factors (e.g. positive self-esteem) and decreasing risk factors (e.g. social isolation).
+Therefore, these are crucial in developing positive mental health and well-being in life.

 Depression has a variety of symptoms that include:

 There is no one cause of depression.
-For some individual’s stressful life events (e.g. unemployment or death of a loved one) might trigger depression, while for others there is no obvious cause.
-Family history and social (e.g. abuse) and psychological (e.g. excessive worry) factors may place an individual at higher risk of developing depression.
+For some individual’s stressful life events (e.g. unemployment or death of a loved one) might trigger depression.
+While for others there is no obvious cause.
+However, family history and social (abuse) and psychological (excessive worry) factors can result in higher depression risk.

-For the treatment of depression, healthcare professionals can employ one or more types of psychotherapy (e.g. Cognitive Behavioural Therapy) or suggest antidepressant medicine (e.g. selective serotonin-reuptake inhibitors).
-The choice of treatment depends on each characteristic and symptom.
-In addition to professional help, there are a number of self-help activities to help manage the symptoms of depression and to maintain good mental health.
-For example:
+For depression treatment, healthcare professionals may use psychotherapy (Cognitive Behavioural Therapy).
+Some will suggest antidepressant medicine (selective serotonin-reuptake inhibitors).
+Consequently, the choice of treatment depends on each characteristic and symptom.
+In addition to professional help, self-help activities can help manage depression.
+Plus, these maintain good mental health.

-There is no one proven way to recover from depression, and it is different for everybody.
-Despite this, there is a range of effective treatments and self-help activities that can help individuals recover and stay well.
+There is no one proven way to recover from depression.
+Everybody is different.
+Despite this, there is a range of effective treatments.
+Self-help activities also assist in recovery.

 Zoe has contributed to academic publications focused on coping, bullying, anxiety, attention deficit hyperactivity disorder, children and families.
 She is a member of the Australian Psychologist Society and is regularly involved with the College of Educational and Developmental Psychologists (Victoria), as a committee member.
 Zoe is currently completing the Psychology Board of Australia Registrar Program in Educational and Developmental Psychology.